griptape-ai/griptape-docs/docs/griptape-framework/drivers/image-query-drivers.md

 ## AnthropicImageQueryDriver

 !!! info
-    This Driver does not have a default model.
-You must specify one using the `model` field.
     In order to tune `max_tokens`, see [Anthropic's documentation on image tokens](https://docs.anthropic.com/claude/docs/vision#image-costs) for more information on how to relate token count to response length.

 The [AnthropicImageQueryDriver](../../reference/griptape/drivers/image_query/anthropic_image_query_driver.md) is used to query images using Anthropic's Claude 3 multi-modal model.
 Here is an example of how to use it: